 To install audacity on CentOS/RHEL 5, first enable Repoforge repository, and then run:

-To install audacity on CentOS/RHEL 6, first enable EPEL repository, and then run:
+To install audacity on CentOS/RHEL 6 or later, first enable EPEL repository, and then run:

 To install audacity on Fedora, simply run:

 audacity allows you to cut, copy, split, or merge audio data.
 To edit an MP3 file, open it with audacity as follows.